 Bubba Smith

-Smith played college football for Michigan State University, where he twice earned All-American honors on the Spartans football team.
+Smith played college football for the Michigan State Spartans, where he twice earned All-American honors.
 Smith had a major role in a 10–10 tie against Notre Dame in 1966 that was billed as "The Game of the Century".
 He is one of only six players to have his jersey number retired by the program.
 He was inducted into the College Football Hall of Fame in 1988.

 The first overall pick of the 1967 NFL/AFL draft, Smith played nine years in the NFL for the Colts, Raiders, and Oilers from 1967 to 1976.
 He was the Colts' starting left defensive end for five seasons, playing in Super Bowls III and V. He was named to two Pro Bowls and was a first-team All-Pro in 1971.
 He had tremendous quickness despite being 6 ft 7 in (2.01 m) and 265 pounds (120 kg), a combination which usually earned him a double-team.